StrickTechnologies/Strick.PlusCon/docs/escapeSequences.md

 ## Escape Sequences
 An *escape sequence* is a series (or "sequence") of characters beginning with the escape character.
-Escape sequences are sent to the console to control various forms of styling.
+Escape sequences can be sent to the console to perform various actions, control various types of styling, and more.

 ## `EscapeCodes` class
 The `EscapeCodes` static class contains a number of properties and methods that